-However, in order to preserve the nutritional properties of dried beans, they need to be handled gently and processed the right way before they hit the shelves.
+The process of drying beans has changed over time, but it remains an important step in their distribution.
+To preserve the nutritional properties of dried beans, they need to be handled gently and processed the right way before they hit the shelves.

 Importance of the Common Dry Bean

-Dry beans are the second most important legume class in the world, right after soybeans, and they are one of the basic foods in Latin America, India, and Africa.
+Dry beans are the second most important legume class globally, right after soybeans, and they are one of the basic foods in Latin America, India, and Africa.
 In countries where protein-energy malnutrition is prevalent, beans are especially important from a nutritional perspective.

 Bean Market in 2020 and Future Trends

-Furthermore, food consumption patterns are rapidly changing due to the increasing trend of veganism in the U.S. and Europe (which is spreading across the world).
-Since 2018, the number of people following the animal-free diet has drastically increased and is one of the major drivers of the dried bean industry.
+Furthermore, food consumption patterns are rapidly changing due to the increasing trend of veganism in the U.S. and Europe (spreading across the world).
+The number of people who follow an animal-free diet has grown considerably since 2018, and it is one of the industry’s major drivers.

 Distribution and Processing of Dried Beans